Conditional Access: Resilience defaults

 PowerShell

-This patch operation can be deployed using Microsoft PowerShell after installation of the Microsoft.Graph.Authentication module.
-To install this module, open an elevated PowerShell prompt and execute
+Deploy this patch operation using Microsoft PowerShell after installing the Microsoft.Graph.Authentication module.
+Install this module by opening an elevated PowerShell prompt and running

 Install-Module Microsoft.Graph.Authentication

-Connect to Microsoft Graph, requesting the required scopes:
+Connect to Microsoft Graph and request the required scopes:

 Connect-MgGraph -Environment China -ClientId 'YOUR_CLIENT_ID' -TenantId 'YOUR_TENANT_ID' -Scopes 'Policy.Read.All,Policy.ReadWrite.ConditionalAccess,Application.Read.All'

-Create the JSON body for the PATCH request:
+Create a JSON body for the PATCH request:

 $patchBody = '{"sessionControls": {"disableResilienceDefaults": true}}'